seap-udea/GravRay/README.md

 The MPC Database
 ----------------

-Before using some modules of the package will also need a copy of the Minor Planet Center database.
+Before using some modules of the package, you will also need a copy of the Minor Planet Center database.
 We have independently prepared a MySQL easy to install version of the database that can be downloaded also from our github repository.

 For downloading and installing the database go to the ``util`` directory and run: